 - 1/2 teaspoon pure vanilla bean paste or extract

 For the cupcakes:Preheat oven to 350 degrees F. Line a cupcake pan with baking cups.
-In a large bowl, sift together flour, sugar, cocoa powder, baking powder and salt, making sure there are no lumps of cocoa powder.
+In a large bowl, sift together flour, sugar, cocoa powder, baking powder, baking soda and salt.
 Beat in softened butter and oil on medium speed until the mixture resembles moist crumbs, about 1 minute.
-In a measuring cup, lightly whisk together buttermilk, egg, food coloring and vanilla.
-Slowly add half of the wet ingredients to the flour mixture and beat about 1 minute until batter is smooth and fluffy.
+In a measuring cup, whisk together buttermilk, egg, food coloring, vanilla and vinegar.
+Slowly add half of the wet ingredients to the flour mixture and beat about 1 minute until batter is smooth.
 Scrape down sides of bowl.
 Add remaining wet ingredients and beat about 30 seconds until incorporated.
-Stir baking soda into vinegar (it will fizz) and thoroughly fold into batter.

 Immediately distribute all of the batter between the baking cups.
 Bake standard size cupcakes for 16-20 minutes and minis for 8-10 minutes, or until an inserted toothpick comes out clean.
 Cool completely on a wire rack before frosting.

 For the frosting:With an electric mixer, beat butter and cream cheese on medium speed until smooth (make sure they are both at room temperature so you do not get lumps in your frosting).
 Add rose water and vanilla.
 Gradually beat in powdered sugar until incorporated.
 Beat on medium speed for about 3 minutes, until smooth and creamy.
 Pipe or spread on top of cooled cupcakes.